MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/portal-branding-customization.md

 ### How do I change the domain of my training portal?

 You can change the domain of your portal and use a custom domain that reflects your organization's name or brand.
-Refer **[this article](../infrastructure-management/configure-your-platform-infrastructure/setup-custom-domain-url.md)** to change the domain of your portal.
+Refer to **[this article](../infrastructure-management/configure-your-platform-infrastructure/setup-custom-domain-url.md)** to change the domain of your portal.

 ## Feedback & survey